Repost from the old site.

 DNA testing of this wolverine showed that it was from Alaska.
 How it got from Alaska to Michigan is anyone’s guess.
 On March 14, 2010, this wolverine was found dead in Sanilac County, Michigan, south of where it was originally sighted in Ubly.

-The reason it could have come down is because there are wolverine sightings on the Upper Peninsula, and I believe they exist there.
-Or possibly it could have come from Southern Ontario near Port Huron, though that area is densely populated.
+These wolverines could have come down from the Upper Peninsula of Michigan because there are wolverine sightings there.
+Or possibly they could have come from Southern Ontario near Port Huron, though that area is densely populated.
+There is known to be a population in Ontario, albeit in the northern part.

 The sightings on the Upper Peninsula have been in Delta County, Tahquamenon Falls State Park and the Keweenaw Peninsula.
 I assume that the Upper Peninsula population came from Ontario, possibly across the St. Mary’s River, if it freezes over in wintertime.

-There has been a rash of wolverine sightings lately around Babbitt, Minnesota, which is near Ely in the far northeastern part of the state near Canada.
+In the late 2000’s, there was rash of wolverine sightings around Babbitt, Minnesota, which is near Ely in the far northeastern part of the state near Canada.
 A tiny lynx population has recently also been confirmed there.
 The sightings around Babbitt appear to be genuine.
 Babbitt is surrounded by the Superior National Forest and there are frequent sightings of bears and even wolves in the area, even inside city limits.

 Many have questioned whether wolverines were actually common in prairies or if prairies merely served as population sinks.
 It is looking more and more like prairies are a natural home for wolverines, strange as it may seem.
 If these reports are accurate, it means that wolverines are re-colonizing Minnesota, Wisconsin, Michigan, and possibly also Iowa, which is fantastic news!